-Candidates are entitled to transcripts of their record free of charge.
-No transcripts will be issued for any candidate who is under financial obligation to the College.
+Candidates are entitled to transcripts of their record, although no transcripts will be issued for any candidate who is under financial obligation to the College.
 Transcript requests must be made in writing to the Registrar well in advance of the time the transcript is needed.
-Transcripts will be issued promptly; however, a the beginning and end of terms, some delay may be unavoidable.
+Transcripts will be issued promptly; however, at the beginning and end of terms, some delay may be unavoidable.
 Unofficial transcripts may be obtained from the online student module of the Web.